 Sometimes we deliver over your monthly budget.
 In those cases, we'll credit the overdelivery cost back.
 If you'd like to see whether we've given you overdelivery credits, follow these steps:

-- Click the "Pre-defined reports" drop-down menu, then select Other, and then click Billed cost.
+- Under "Predefined reports (Dimensions)" drop down menu, select Other, then click Billed cost.

 You’ll see a report that lists served and billed costs for each campaign.
 To calculate overdelivery, subtract 'Billed cost' from 'Served cost'.
 To perform these calculations in bulk, click the download icon on the top right of the report and save as a .csv file.

 By default, the data is displayed daily and sorted by served cost.
-If you wish to see a certain date range, remove the 'Day' filter and set the date range on the upper left of the table.
+If you wish to see for a certain date range, remove the “Day” filter and set a date range in the upper right-hand section above the table.

 No. The monthly charging limit remains unchanged.
 Even though you may see higher spend on some days, this overdelivery is balanced by days of the month when your spend is below your average daily budget.